-In November 2022, we became an accredited employer by the Living Wage Foundation - demonstrating our commitment to paying the real Living Wage to all our colleagues.
+In November 2022, we became an accredited employer by the Living Wage Foundation and have kept up to date with movements of the real Living Wage throughout 2023-2024 - demonstrating our commitment to paying the real Living Wage to all our colleagues.

-The accreditation process was part of a voluntary long-term commitment to our staff, recognising their vast contribution, ensuring they are paid a fair wage long-term while supporting them through the cost-of-living crisis.
+The accreditation process was part of a voluntary long-term commitment to our staff, recognising their vast contribution, ensuring they are paid a fair wage long term while supporting them through the cost of living crisis.